SainsburyWellcomeCentre/rc2_analysis/README.md

 Preprocessing pipeline and analysis of data coming from the rollercoaster setup.

+> [!IMPORTANT]
+> This codebase is provided as a reference for the publication Velez-Fort 2024 and has been thoroughly documented.
+If you have any questions, please do not hesitate to contact us.

+> [!CAUTION]
+> This codebase will not be actively maintained.
+Installation may be complex and could potentially be unsuccessful.

 ## Installation

 This code has been developed on MATLAB 2021a on Windows 10.
 Prerequisite code must be installed on the system: